antranapp/gatsby-minimal-simple-blog/content/blog/2021/minimal-technical-blogging-part4/index.md

 ![writing blog](banner.png)

-<sub>Photo by [Daniel Thomas](https://unsplash.com/@dtbosse) on [Unsplash](https://unsplash.com/s/photos/blogging)<sub>

 In the [last article](https://antran.app/2021/minimal-technical-blogging-part3/) in the series, I have introduced you to my minimal blogging setup using Gatsby and Github Pages:

-- Using **Gatsby** as a static site generator, we can easily create a static site for our Markdown content.
+- Using **[Gatsbyjs](https://www.gatsbyjs.com/)** as a static site generator, we can easily create a static site for our Markdown content.
 The generated site is highly customizable, easily extensible, and fast.

-- Using **Github Pages**, we can host the generated site for FREE on Github infrastructure.
+- Using **[Github Pages](https://pages.github.com/)**, we can host the generated site for FREE on Github infrastructure.

-- Using **Github Actions** automation, we can deploy our site automatically from Github.
+- Using **[Github Actions](https://github.com/features/actions)** automation, we can deploy our site automatically from Github.
 With Renovate bot integration, we keep dependencies up-to-date automatically as well.

 In this article, I'll introduce you to the [gatsby-minimal-simple-blog](https://github.com/antranapp/gatsby-minimal-simple-blog) package, which is the bare-bone package containing all customizations I have for my blog.